readingcapital/readingcapital.github.io/volume-1/index.md

 appropriate means of production are required.
 Their value increases the value of the product because their value is transferred.
 Yet, the purpose is to make these products cheaper.
 The individual machine might cost more, but because it is more productive its value spreads across more products.
-Hence, there is less
+There is less
 $c$ contribution for each individual product.

 Furthermore, as the productivity of building machines increases, their value